The best time to visit Mexico

 If you opt for the Pacific Coast you can expect surf-worthy waves and an impressive watersports portfolio.

 For more chilled-out days, meanwhile, make tracks for the Caribbean side.
-Cancun, Playacar and Riviera Maya all boast calm, turquoise waters that are ideal for days spent snorkelling or relaxing with a cocktail.
+Cancun, Playacar and Riviera Maya all boast calm, turquoise waters that are ideal for days spent snorkeling or relaxing with a cocktail.

 When’s Mexico’s rainy season?